pascallaliberte/pascallaliberte.me/index.md

 ## Product Consulting

 * **[sharpen.page](https://sharpen.page)** &mdash; If you're no longer sure what makes people buy your SaaS product exactly.
 Maybe you have churn (cancellations), maybe you have weird buyers.
-Probably you built features but they're not being used.
+You built features that aren't being used.
 I can help you get into the minds of your buyers so you can sharpen your product positioning, your feature set, and your landing page.

 ## Building

 * **[supercharts.dev](https://supercharts.dev)** &mdash; a way to scaffold a chart into a Rails app built using the Bullet Train starter kit.
 It allows you to say "Wouldn't it be nice to have a chart right here", write a command for the resource you want charted, and boom, there's a chart.
-* **[Transmission, a theme for Bullet Train](https://transmissiontheme.com)** &mdash; now in pre-order, and will be available in the first months of 2023.
+* **[Transmission, a theme for Bullet Train](https://transmissiontheme.com)** &mdash; now in pre-order, and will be available soon.
 * **[readwith.club](https://readwith.club)** &mdash; read books with me.

 ## Read Books With Me